shyam100v/cs4641Project/README.md

 In the above graph, it can be seen that the lower the actual number of views a video has, the more accurate this model will be in its predictions.

-In conclusion, we see that the characteristics of a video title actually have a much smaller effect on the popularity of a video than we originally believed, especially on videos with extremely high view count.
-This is why this multiple regression model was so flat, because majority of videos actually have a relatively low view count no matter how they construct their video titles.
+In conclusion, we see that the characteristics of a video title actually have a much smaller effect on the popularity of a video than we originally believed and have an incredibly low correlation, especially on videos with extremely high view count.

 ## Gradient Boosting Regressor